ChIPs Network

 2023

 ChIPs and the USPTO signed a memorandum of understanding agreeing to work together to advance women inventors and innovators.
-As part of this, ChIPs and USPTO are providing Innovation Resources, as we continue to aggregate research and reports on innovation and inclusion, including guidebooks to Best Practices and Mentoring.
+ChIPs and USPTO are providing Innovation Resources as we continue to aggregate research and reports on innovation and inclusion, including guidebooks to best practices and mentoring.

 2024

-ChIPs hosts Supreme Court Justice Ketanji Brown Jackson to speak on her life and career at the 2024 Global Summit
+Supreme Court Justice Ketanji Brown Jackson shared the story of her trailblazing journey with 2024 ChIPs Global Summit attendees.

 2024